brikrey67/ruby-oop/readme.md

 Data was loaded, the program ran and manipulated the data, and some output was produced.
 The first JavaScript we wrote was **imperative** as is the Ruby we've written so far.

-Large applications written in an imperative style become hard to reason about.
+Large applications written in an imperative style can become confusing.
 To consider the current state of the application, a developer needs to consider all of code that had been run so far.
 This process becomes increasingly difficult as the application grows.

-Object oriented programming attempts to solve this by organizing applications discrete units called **objects**.
+Object oriented programming attempts to solve this by organizing applications into discrete units called **objects**.
 An object keeps any state or data relevant to itself internally.
 We almost always have many **instances** of a type of object.
-We define the procedures (or behavior) for initializing, modifying, or acting on an objects' internal state using **methods**.
+We define the procedures for initializing, modifying, or acting on an objects' internal state using **methods**.
 Because these procedures will be the same across all instances of a type of object, we define a single **class** with all of this behavior described in one place.
 We then use that class to instantiate as many instances (objects) of the class as we need.